Viijay-Kr/react-ts-css/README.md

 1. Plain selectors without any reference is a `no op` in the current version and is expected to be added in coming versions
 2. Support for stylus will be added in the future versions
-3. [Rename Provider](https://code.visualstudio.com/api/references/vscode-api#RenameProvider) - Rename a selector and get all the places updated

 ## Contribution